List of Kuruluş: Osman characters: Sheikh Edebali

-Şeyh Edebali (Seda Yıldız) is a Sufi Sheikh, Osman Bey's mentor and father-in-law.
+Şeyh Edebali (Seda Yıldız; starring in seasons 1–4) is a Sufi Sheikh, Osman Bey's mentor and father-in-law.
 He is the son of Mahmut Derviş and widower of Ulduz Hatun.
-He is father of Bala Hatun and grandfather of Orhan, Alaeddin Ali, Halime and Fatma.
+He is father of Bala Hatun and maternal grandfather of Alaeddin Ali and Halime Hatun and treats Orhan and Fatma as his own grandchildren.
 A mentor to Osman.
 He is also both the father-in-law and teacher of Dursun Fakih.
 Based on Sheikh Edebali.